jaigak/jaigak/readme.md

-Just trying to do what I can, with the knowledge I have earned, to make the world a better place 😎
+Just trying to do what I can, with the knowledge I have earned, to better the world a little each day 😎